sidlau/ExerciseHelper/README.md

 ## Overview

-This app is based on workouts developed by the Athlean-X YouTube channel.
+This app assists with workouts developed by the Athlean-X YouTube channel.

 To understand how to perform each exercise, please **view these following videos** or else you won't know what to do:

 - [Workouts A and B](https://youtu.be/vc1E5CfRfos)
 - [Ab Workout](https://youtu.be/8jyhJ6TiUPA)

-Only the *advanced* exercise names will be displayed to save screen space, but I'm sure you can easily memorize what the respective beginner exercise for each of them is.
+You will probably need to memorize these exercise names.
+Only the *advanced* exercise names will be displayed to save screen space, but I'm sure you can easily remember what the respective beginner exercise for each of them is.

-Perform **Workouts A or B on days MWF**, swapping between A and B each day (as explained in the video).
-The full workout set should be completed **2-3 times**.
+Perform **Workouts A and B on days MWF**, swapping between A and B each workout day (as explained in the video).
+The full workout set should be completed **2-3 times** per workout day.

-You should perform the **Ab workout on all the other days**.
+Perform the **Ab workout on all the other days**.
 This can just be done **once per day**.

 ## Downloading the App